 The Office of Leadership and Civic Engagement facilitates national and international Alternative Service Breaks for NC State students during fall and spring break each academic year.
 Service site vary in topic, location, duration, and costs.

 NC State’s Fellowship Office (UFO) works closely with students and alumni to apply for prestigious international fellowship programs, such as: the Fulbright U.S. Student Program, the Mitchell Scholarship Program, and the Marshall Scholarship Program.
-Meet with the FAO to learn more about the application processes and important deadlines.
+Meet with the UFO to learn more about the application processes and important deadlines.

 Completing an international internship can provide practical professional experiences and may give you an extra competitive edge in an increasingly global job market.
 There are many internship providers or agencies which can assist returned study abroad students in securing an internship abroad in the destination of your choice.

 There are many opportunities for recent graduates to teach English abroad in a variety of countries, including: TAPIF (France) and the JET Program (Japan).
-Many study abroad provider organizations will also offer teaching abroad programs at varying price points, such as: CIEE and API.
+Many study abroad provider organizations will also offer teaching abroad programs at varying price points, such as: CIEE and GoOverseas.
 The Fulbright U.S. Student Program and the Peace Corps also have teaching abroad opportunities.